livingdocsIO/documentation/content/reference/project-config/editor-settings.md

 ## Media Library

 ### Dashboards
-If you linked the media library on the `mainNavigation` (see above), Livingdocs automatically inserts separate dashboards per type (`mediaImage`/`mediaVideo`).
+If you linked the media library on the `mainNavigation` (see above), Livingdocs automatically inserts separate dashboards per type (`mediaImage`/`mediaVideo`/`mediaFiles`).
-If you only have `mediaImage` mediaTypes, you will see a Dashboard `Images`.
-If you also have `mediaVideo`, you will see `Videos` as well.

-As of `release-2021-03` the `baseFilters` and `displayFilters` are to be configured on the `mediaType` config.
+You will only see the dashboards for the individual mediaTypes you have configured.

 See [Media Type]({{< ref "/reference/project-config/media-types.md" >}}) documentation for more information.

-Any release before `release-2021-03` takes the following config
-- `mediaLibrary.dashboard.displayFilters`: an array of [Display Filters]({{< ref "/customising/advanced/editor-configuration/display-filter.md" >}}) for the Dashboard accessible via the Main Navigation
-- `mediaLibrary.editorSelection.displayFilters`: an array of [Display Filters]({{< ref "/customising/advanced/editor-configuration/display-filter.md" >}}) for the Dashboard accessible via the Media Button in the Document Editing Toolbar

 ### Dashboard Cards
-With `release-2021-09` you can configure the card used to show results in dashboards.
+You can configure the card used to show results in dashboards.
 You do this by configuring your own dashboard card in the project config under `editorSettings.dashboardCardConfigurations` and then define this card per mediaType as you please.

 ```js
 // projectConfig.editorSettings